For the last week of December, we’re re-posting some of our favorite posts from 2011.

 I recommend that everyone take a listen, though I’ll admit it starts off kind of goofy:

-Thanks to Chris Bertam at Crooked Timber for putting these videos up.Lisa Wade, PhD is a professor at Occidental College.
+Thanks to Chris Bertam at Crooked Timber for putting these videos up.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.